The story of our business

-In the 80s, we both graduated from Sheffield University and eventually joined Dad in the business, shortly before his death in 1991, at the very young age of 60.
+In the 80s, Steven and I both graduated from Sheffield University and eventually joined Dad in the business, shortly before his death in 1991, at the very young age of 60.

 Taking the lead from our inspirational Grandfather and father, during the 1990’s we also ventured into new businesses.
 In 1992 we opened the first town centre, indoor children’s play area, in our bingo club in Bury.
 It was called “Running Wild” for obvious reasons and included the longest indoor slide in the UK at the time.